How to Plan the Best 3 Days in Valletta, Malta

 Siege Bell War Memorial

 Directly next to the Lower Barrakka Gardens is the Siege Bell War Memorial.
-This is one of the most popular places to visit in Valletta and the Lower Barrakka Gardens offers a nice view of it from across the road.
+This is one of the most popular places to visit in Valletta.
+The Lower Barrakka Gardens offers a nice view of it from across the road which is a good spot to take a photo of it from.
 The memorial was erected to commemorate the 50th anniversary of the country’s presentation of the George Cross for bravery during World War II.
 It was unveiled in 1992 by Queen Elizabeth II and is a simple yet touching tribute.

 Hop on a dgħajsa to the Three Cities